 Press Release | One8 Foundation

-The STEM Week Challenge was an applied learning experience, where students applied academic content to solve real problems designed with input from industry experts.
-In high school grades, students developed an original app to slow the spread of COVID-19 in their communities.
-Middle school students used te engineering design process they learned to design an adaptive device for individuals with paralysis.
-Students in grades K-5 developed their own math game.
+The STEM Week Challenge is designed to engage students in rigorous and age-appropriate applied learning experiences.
+High school students will develop an original app that aims to slow the spread of COVID-19 in their communities.
+Middle school students will use the engineering design process to design an adaptive device for individuals with paralysis.
+Elementary school students will develop their own math game that challenges users to hone their math skills.

 About One8 Foundation